light655/arduino-tmag5170/README.md

   myTMAG.setConversionAverage(CONV_AVG_32x);
     // take the average of 32 measurements myTMAG.enableMagneticChannel(true, true, true);
-  myTMAG.setMagneticRange(X_RANGE_300mT, Y_RANGE_300mT, Z_RANGE_300mT);
+    // Enables all magnetic channels.
+The 3 true/false parameters refers to x, y, z axes, respectively. myTMAG.setMagneticRange(X_RANGE_300mT, Y_RANGE_300mT, Z_RANGE_300mT);
-    // enables all magnetic channels with maximum measuring range }
+    // Sets all magnetic channels to maximum range.
+}
 ```
 In the loop() function, call readX/Y/Z() to read the magnetic field on the respective axis.
 Note that by setting the parameter true will initiate the next measure of magnetic field.